zamazan4ik/awesome-pgo/article/article.md

 ### Stolyarov

-TODO: A comment from Stolyarov about PGO in Thalassa :)
-TODO: Write that the user on GitHub is already deleted

-In the Russian-speaking Internet segment, there is a meme - Aleksei Stolyarov.
-His webpage is [here](http://stolyarov.info/).
+In the Russian-speaking Internet segment, there is a man-meme-"engineer" - Aleksei Stolyarov (his [webpage](http://stolyarov.info/).
 Recently Aleksei published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).

-I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) testing PGO on Thalassa.
-And as I expected, got a wonderful answer!

-TODO: add a screenshot here: https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548
+What can be a better aim for PGO than a CMS from such a legend!
+So I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) evaluating PGO on Thalassa.
+And as I expected, [got](https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548) a wonderful answer!
+Unfortunately, the user is already deleted on GitHub (that wasn't me!), and the Wayback machine don't have a copy for that page, so I do not remember the exact quote.
+It was something like "Real programmers don't need this shit" + "Close, won't fix" - so arrogant!
+Well, maybe in the ideal world ideal software engineers don't need optimization help from a compiler.
+However, I afraid that such a fairy dream is available only for Aleksei...

 Besides jokes, don't be like Aleksey regarding PGO.
 PGO allows you to spend less time with manual program optimization.
 So even if you are a super-duper **real** programmer - do not hesitate to use PGO!

 Lessons learned:

 * TODO: write here something about programming (semi-)gods :)
-TODO: insert here a meme with VittorioRomeo and C compiler warning
+* TODO: insert here a meme with VittorioRomeo and C compiler warning

 ### Lapce and an "interesting" approach to measure performance improvements